BitcoinUnlimited/BitcoinUnlimited/doc/bu-xthin.md

 	maxlimitertxfee : default is 3 satoshi/byte
 	minlimitertxfee : default is 0 satoshi/byte

-Generally you can just use the defaults, but if you know for instance that an attacker is sending many transaction that are 1.014 sat/byte then you could set your maxlimitertxfee=1.1 which would effectively choke off the attackers transactions while having the least impact to other transactions that are likely to be mineable.
+Generally you can just use the defaults, but if you know for instance that an attacker is sending many transactions that are 1.014 sat/byte then you could set your maxlimitertxfee=1.1 which would effectively choke off the attacker's transactions while having the least impact to other transactions that are likely to be mineable.

 	maxlimitertxfee=1.1